 Fully double flowers of a rich, deep pink cover the branches of Kwanzan Flowering Cherries in Spring.
 Lining Campbell River's Shoppers Row or Vancouver's Georgia Street most of us have seen and enjoyed their beauty.
 Mature size 15'-25' tall x 15'-25' wide

 Eddies White Wonder Dogwood (Cornus x ‘Eddie's White Wonder’)

 A cross of our own Pacific Dogwood, Eddies White Wonder has large white bracts (false petals) in abundance.
 The branching structure is open, layered and graceful.
 Choose a space carefully for a dogwood tree as it prefers morning sun and afternoon shade.
 Mature size 20' tall x 15' wide

 A lovely small garden tree Satomi Dogwood has delightful pink bracts (false petals) that deepen with the season and with the maturity of the tree.
 Heavily quilted leaves often turn a beautiful dusty mauve colour in fall.
 Like Eddies White Wonder Dogwood, Satomi prefers some relief from the hot afternoon sun.
+Pink dogwood trees are quite delicate and not the easiest tree to establish.
+Be sure to provide all the requirements and not allow it to be stressed for heat or moisture at all through the first few summers.
+Still, they are beautiful and worth it!
 Mature size 12'-18' tall x 10-15' wide